R3SOLVER/CataclysmicJekyll/_posts/2017-04-27-making-trees.md

 ---
 published: true
 ---
-## A Six Pack and A Need For Trees

 ![hero](https://antimagicray.github.io/images/post-img/6packTree/hero.png)

 Here's a quick to-do about making trees.
 This time around, I luckily had one of my favorite supplies on hand...
 Birminghams Cahaba American Blonde Ale...